-Some Healthcare experts in the US (especially those who have never sought healthcare in Canada) seem to think that such a single payer system will provide for equitable, rationale and fair deliver of healthcare to all Americans.
+Some Healthcare experts in the US (especially those who have never sought health care in Canada) seem to think that such a single-payer system will provide for equitable, rationale and fair delivery of healthcare to all Americans.

 A Primer on Universal Healthcare in Canada